 Where to Eat in London?

 You’ll find tips on buying food in supermarkets and from street stalls and restaurants in this post on where to eat in London on vacation.
 London has some incredible street food for locals as well as London tourists or travellers, but it’s not cheap!
-Most certainly check out Borough Market and if time allows, Greenwich Market has plenty of foodie treats too, including British food and international dishes.
+Most certainly check out Borough Market and if time allows, Greenwich Market, in South London, has plenty of foodie treats too, including British food and international dishes.

 At What Time of Year is it Best to Visit London?

 My personal choice would be to avoid the UK long summer school holiday.
 London gets ridiculously busy at this time of year and the queues and pavement crowds could spoil your trip.
 I would also avoid Easter and any UK bank holidays.
 Of course, if you plan to visit London with kids, this could be tricky.
 You can find school holiday dates here.
 Of course, we don’t all have the luxury of being able to avoid school timetables, so the choice of time of year isn’t always a simple one.

 Climate wise, any time is a good time, London enjoys a fairly benign climate, you’re unlikely to swelter or freeze and don’t believe the hype about it raining all the time, it doesn’t!
 View London rainfall and temperature information here.
 My personal choices for the best times to visit would be spring and autumn and summer, outside school holidays.
 Christmas is also a magical time in London, the city goes to town with markets, lights and fairs, but expect crowds, particularly in shopping areas.
 We have a post about London at Christmas here.